JoeJiang3936/Databricks/README.rst

 * `VCF  <https://faculty.washington.edu/browning/intro-to-vcf.html#example>`_
-  — An introduction to the genomic Variant Call Format
+  — An introduction to the genomic Variant Call Format file type
 * `VCF Specification  <https://samtools.github.io/hts-specs/VCFv4.3.pdf>`_
-  — the variant call format specification, its written like a clean engineering breakout doc, its only 36 pages dude, just read it.
+  — the variant call format specification, its written like a clean engineering breakout doc, its only 36 pages dude, just read it
+* `Genetic Data VCF BAM FASTQ  <https://us.dantelabs.com/blogs/news/genetic-data-fastq-bam-and-vcf>`_ — The big picture view of the file format options and their place in sequencing
 * `Hail <https://hail.is/>`_
   — this is where it starts getting very complicated
 * `Big Data Genomics <http://bdgenomics.org/>`_